top of page

 7. Boat and Crew Confirmation

-Submit a Boat Confirmation Form and the Crew Confirmation Form at least 2 weeks before the big swim (see Forms).
+Submit the Boat and Crew Confirmation Form, and the Pre-Swim Checklist for Pacers at least 2 weeks before the big swim (see Forms for Swim Master.)

 Note: A back-up date helps with crew and boat planning in the case of cancellation of the original date.